Tides Today & Tomorrow in Texas State Aquarium, USS Lexington, TX

 Is this week a spring tide or neap tide in Texas State Aquarium, USS Lexington, TX?

-Texas State Aquarium, USS Lexington, TX is currently in a transitional phase.
-Tonight's moon is 67% illuminated.
+Texas State Aquarium, USS Lexington, TX is currently in a spring phase.
+Tonight's moon is 1% illuminated.
 Spring tides (largest swings) occur near new and full moons; neap tides (smallest swings) occur near first and third quarter moons.
-Tidal ranges this week are shifting between spring and neap.
+Tidal ranges this week are near their weekly maximum.

 What datum are Texas State Aquarium, USS Lexington, TX tide heights measured from?